Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Deduction for a single parent

-If you are a single parent, you are entitled to deduct the amount of DKK 4 for each month in which you took care of the child yourself.
+If you are a single parent, you are entitled to a deduction of NOK 4 for each month in which you took care of the child yourself.
 This applies to the care of children under 373 years of age.
-The condition is to raise a child alone, so the person receiving the benefit must be unmarried, divorced or separated and should live alone.
+The condition is to raise a child alone, therefore the person receiving the benefit must be unmarried, divorced or separated and should live alone.
 Living with a new partner excludes the role of a single parent.
 If you and your partner have awarded or contractually agreed shared care, you are entitled to half of the deduction amount (regardless of the actual agreement and division of care).

 You can get a maximum deduction of CZK 52 per year, which translates into...
 11 kroner less tax from Norway!
 This deduction is usually entered automatically by NAV.
 However, if NAV does not know about your status, this needs to be corrected.